All Episodes

 It's such a unique experience.

-George, sell call from St. Louis, your next, sir on Open Line Friday.
+George, sell call from St. Louis.

 Hi.

-Hey, Rush, getting back to uh Spitzer's indictment of these uh surveillance in the nursing homes.
+Hey, Rush, getting back to Spitzer's indictment of these surveillance in the nursing homes, I think there's a marketplace capitalistic response to all of this.

-In fact, you can sit at your desk at work and you can get on a webcam and you can watch exactly what's going on with in our home with your parents, with your grandparents.
+In fact, you can just sit at your desk at work and you can get on a webcam and you can watch exactly what's going on in our home with your parents, with your grandparents.

 And I think there's going to be people flocking to these providers.

-We've got inner city schools.
+We've got inner city surveillance.

-Well, no, wait a second.
+No, wait a second.

 You're exactly right about something.

-That's that's if you look at their list of enemies today, it's Walmart, Enron, or not Enron, uh big oil, ExxonMobil, uh take your pick, any big business, GM, big huge enemies of liberals.
+If you look at their list of enemies today, it's Walmart, Enron, or not Enron, Big Oil, ExxonMobil.

-You better watch out if you your enthusiasm for this is such that someday somebody's let's put them in some people's homes.
+Your enthusiasm for this is such that someday somebody's going to let's put them in some people's homes.

 We know there are crimes going on in these people's homes.

-Somebody might be smoking a cigarette in their home.
+Some of them might be smoking a cigarette in their home.

-And there have been a couple enterprising parents in this town who have built their own houses with some very high-tech motion detector, uh light sensitive, um, uh all these kinds of fact, pull off the shelf kind of technology today, and they're having problems as they're interviewing service provider agencies who are saying, Well, wait a minute, my employees don't want to be subjected to this.
+And there have been a couple enterprising parents in this town who have built their own houses with some very high-tech motion detector, light-sensitive, all these kinds of pull-off-the-shelf kind of technology today.

 Why wouldn't you want that?

-In fact, it helps maintain it helps secure.
+In fact, it helps maintain, it helps secure.

-Well, I'm gonna tell you why.
+Well, I'm going to tell you why.

-Let me give you a real world reason.
+Let me give you a real-world reason.

-Back this was in the late 80s, early 90s.
+Back, this was in the late 80s, early 90s.

 I remember being on an American Airlines flight going either from New York to Los Angeles or vice versa.